 Application server and process manager for modern PHP applications.

-PHPStreamServer is a high-performance, event-loop-based application server and supervisor for PHP, written in PHP.
+PHPStreamServer is an event-loop-based application server and process supervisor built entirely in PHP.

-Powered by the Revolt event loop and built on the AMPHP ecosystem, it brings true asynchronous capabilities to PHP applications.
+Powered by the Revolt event loop and the AMPHP ecosystem, it enables asynchronous, concurrent execution in PHP applications.

 Features